Free Papua Movement: History

 During World War II, the Netherlands East Indies (later Indonesia) were guided by Sukarno to supply oil for the Japanese war effort and subsequently declared independence as the Republic of Indonesia on 17 August 1945.
-The Netherlands New Guinea (Western New Guinea, then a part of the Netherlands East Indies) and Australian administered territories of Papua and British New Guinea resisted Japanese control and were allies with the American and Australian forces during the Pacific War.
+The Netherlands New Guinea (Western New Guinea, then a part of the Netherlands East Indies) and Australian-administered territories of Papua and the New Guinea mandate resisted Japanese control and were allies with the American and Australian forces during the Pacific War.

 The pre-war relationship of the Netherlands and its New Guinea colony was replaced with the promotion of Papuan civil and other services until Indonesian administration began in 1963.
 Though there was agreement between Australia and the Netherlands by 1957 that it would be preferable for their territories to unite for independence, the lack of development in the Australian territories and the interests of the United States kept the two regions separate.
 The OPM was founded in December 1963, with the announcement that "We do not want modern life!
 We refuse any kinds of development: religious groups, aid agencies, and governmental organizations just Leave Us Alone![sic]" Originally the group was a nonviolent spiritual movement based in cargoism and was led by Aser Demotekay, former head of Demta District.
 His policy of nonviolence and cooperation with Indonesian government, led to the creation of a more radical splinter group under Jacob Prai, former student of Demotekay.

 Netherlands New Guinea held elections in January 1961 and a New Guinea Council was inaugurated in April 1961.
 However, in Washington, D.C. there was a desire for Indonesia to release CIA pilot Allen Pope, and there was a proposal for United Nations trusteeship of West New Guinea, Indonesian President Sukarno said he was willing 'to borrow the hand of the United Nations to transfer the territory to Indonesia', and the National Security Advisor McGeorge Bundy began to lobby U.S. President John F. Kennedy to get the administration of West New Guinea transferred to Indonesia.
 The resulting New York Agreement was drafted by Robert Kennedy and signed by the Netherlands and Indonesia before being approved subject to the Charter of the United Nations article 85 in General Assembly resolution 1752 on 21 September 1962.